RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Related Work

-\citet{Feder_2021} introduced CausaLM, which focuses on training text classifiers to `forget' concepts in order to estimate the treatment effect of an attribute on classification with rule-based rewrites.
+There is also a directly relevant earlier line of work on spuriousness and interpretability of text classifiers (not necessarily viewed as reward models). \citet{joshi-etal-2022-spurious} show that spurious correlations can be categorized as ``necessary'' or ``sufficient'' for text classifier behavior, and that many ``necessary but not sufficient'' features interact with other features to affect classifier behavior. \citet{Feder_2021} introduced CausaLM, which focuses on training text classifiers to ``forget'' concepts in order to estimate the treatment effect of an attribute on classification with rule-based rewrites.
 To create a benchmark for neural network explainability methods, \citet{abraham2022cebab} use human-generated counterfactual restaurant reviews to quantify the causal effect of aspect-level sentiment (e.g., whether the ambiance was described positively or negatively) on the sentence-level sentiment as predicted by a neural network.
-Though similar in spirit, RATE is more scalable, as it does not require human-generated counterfactuals, allowing for a diversity of attributes and datasets.
+RATE may be seen as a generalization of these insights, using the double-rewrite to allow scaling the creation of counterfactual pairs.